Anthrocon/www/content/drip/index.md

 ### Merchandise

 Your merchandise must be acceptable under any and all applicable rules or laws.&nbsp;Adult material outside the Mature Dealer Section must be kept away from minors.; binders must be closed when not being browsed or kept under/behind the table. &nbsp;Displays must not encroach on other dealerships.&nbsp;Annoyances such as lights, music or sound, and strong smells or fumes must be kept under your control.&nbsp;Larger powered equipment must be approved by Anthrocon and the convention center in advance.

+**Items generated wholly or partially by AI tools are not permitted for sale.**

 Adult-oriented displays and items are permitted in the Mature Dealer Section so long as they do not present illegal content.&nbsp;Dealers selling adult merchandise are allowed to have items on display, but all sales must be “catalog sales” for later delivery; no on-site sales of adult merchandise is permitted.&nbsp;Anyone inside the Mature Dealer Section must abide by the rules presented in the Standards of Conduct.